pointcheckout/docs/community/4-account/1-finance/0-payout-bank-account.md

 ## View payout bank account

-You can view your current payout bank account details directly from the PayLink by PointCheckout application.
+You can view your current payout bank account details directly from the Paymennt application.
 To view, follow the next steps:

-1. Launch the PayLink by PointCheckout mobile application
+1. Launch the Paymennt mobile application
 2. Open the side menu (Accessed by tapping at the top left corner)
 3. From the side-menu, select `Settings` (See image below)
 4. From the `Settings` menu, select `Account Settings`